 Unfortunately, adversities and conflict are growing more interlinked and complex, while our resources to address them are growing more scarce.
 This leads to an increasing the demand for evidence-based policy-making and programming and hence an increasing demand for reliable and scientific data.
 Our approach addresses the need to better understand how the limited resources dedicated to peacebuilding can be potentially translated into high-impact results.
 The use of this evidence can be used by donors to guide funding decisions for development programmes.

 Our methodology in a nutshell

-Our evidence-based peacebuilding methodology combines an extensive participatory research process with advanced data analysis to identify the drivers of conflict dynamics and peaceful social change.
+Our methodology combines an extensive participatory research process with advanced data analysis to identify the drivers of dynamics that foster cohesion, resilience and peaceful social change.
 It draws inspiration from multiple scientific disciplines such as sociology, psychology, international relations and security studies and is flexible enough to incorporate new research findings, global policy guidelines and the realities of each local and regional context.

-We deploy a wide range of advanced statistical analysis tools and participatory research methods allow us to provide evidence-based policy recommendations to partners that can predict entry points with the most likelihood of impact towards achieve peacebuilding and social cohesion objectives.
+We deploy a wide range of advanced statistical analysis tools that allow us to provide evidence-based policy recommendations to partners that can help tailor precise interventions and predict entry points with the most likelihood of impact towards achieving social cohesion, and sustainable peace and development objectives.